-While the V10 and V11 are outstanding products, Dyson has some gems hidden lower in the totem pole.
+While the V10 and V11 are outstanding products, Dyson has hidden gems lower in the totem pole.

 Two of them are the Dyson V7 and V8, which we’ll look at closely in this comparison.